 One might ban trading with undemocratic nations but if #1,2,3,9 were observed the nations involved would probably be democratic.

-12) So that American workers not be pitted against workers in democratic countries meeting #1,2,3,9 and yet having substantially lower costs of living, companies in democratic countries that we trade with should meet, in the least, a realistic minimum wage for the U.S. (say 1968s minimum wage, adjusted for inflation) or implement tariffs (sufficient to make up for the wage difference) on goods/services from such countries.
-The auto plants in Mexico could be made to join the UAW and pay, say 80%, of UAW wages.
+12) It is desirable that American consumers be able to purchase well made or otherwise desirable goods made in foreing countries but not at the expense of American workers (also not to unnecessarily increase the U.S. trade deficit).
+So that American workers not be pitted against workers in democratic countries meeting #1,2,3,9 and yet having substantially lower costs of living, companies in democratic countries that we trade with should meet, in the least, a realistic minimum wage for the U.S. (say 1968s minimum wage, adjusted for inflation).
+The American company auto plants in Mexico could be made to join the UAW and pay, say 80%, of UAW wages.
+Americans should be employed in some sort of foreign service to spot check the wages paid to employees in foreign countries that worked on goods exported to the U.S. If a foreign country or foreign company engaged in trying to be deceptive on what their employees were paid the U.S. should cease trading with the country/company.

 13) 10 or 12 hour work days for 4 or 3 days per weeks should be outlawed unless the employees vote for them.